Despite Mixed Data, Sinovac's COVID-19 Vaccine is Second Most Used Globally

 Despite these high rates of protection, the CEO of the company was reportedly unaware of this study and the corresponding data.

 This lack of awareness didn’t stop the company from submitting other clinical and non-clinical research data to the World Health Organization, which on Wednesday authorized Sinovac’s two-dose CoronaVac COVID-19 vaccine for emergency use in people 18 years and older.

 The European Medicine Agency has also started a rolling review of the company’s vaccine, which is the first step toward receiving EU approval for use.

-In April, Sinovac completed the third phase of a vaccine bulk production manufacturing facility, resulting in the per-year production capacity exceeding 2 billion doses.
-To date, the total supply of CoronaVac has reached over 600 million doses, while incomplete data show that more than 430 million doses have been administered across the globe.
+Back in April, Sinovac completed the third phase of a vaccine bulk production manufacturing facility, resulting in the per-year production capacity exceeding 2 billion doses.
+To date, the total supply of CoronaVac has reached over 600 million doses, while incomplete data show more than 430 million doses have been administered across the globe.

 In addition to pending approvals and authorizations, the United Arab Emirates recently reported it will start offering a third booster shot for people treated with the Sinovac vaccine.
 The country said the booster shot was to be used to counteract the less-than-anticipated antibody generation in some people who received the two-dose inoculation.